 Many small business owners use business loans to finance their enterprise.
-But with the recent tightening of lending standards, business owners may need to explore other means of raising capital.
-One good source of business financing that is often overlooked is money from relatives and friends.
-(To learn the basics of business financing from family and friends, including how to ask for money and document the deal, read Nolo's article Private Loans & Investments: Raising Money From Family and Friends.)
+But with the recent tightening of lending standards, business owners might need to explore other means of raising capital.
+One good source of business financing that's often overlooked is money from relatives and friends.

-A gift is the simplest way of obtaining business capital.
+A gift is the simplest way to obtain business capital.
 You have no ongoing obligation to the giver (although you should thank the person and make an effort to maintain good relations).
-A friend or family member might offer a gift of money to help you get started, or you might jumpstart the process by asking.
+A friend or family member might offer a gift of money to help you get started, or you might jump-start the process by asking.
 Though it might seem impolite to ask someone for a gift of money, when you're starting a business, it can make sense.

 Most financing from friends or family comes in the form of a loan.
 Someone gives you money and you promise to pay it back, usually with interest, over a set time period, and in accordance with certain terms.